-1. His Wife Is a Former TV Producer & Worked in the Bush White House
+2. His Wife Is a Former TV Producer Who Worked in the Bush White House

 Sean Spicer is married to Rebecca Miller Spicer, who herself used to have a job in the White House.
-She has experience in television, and before beginning her current job, she worked as the associate director of communications in the George W. Bush administration, being responsible for producing key televised events like bill signings, according to Spicer’s profile on the National Council for Adoption website.
+She has experience in television, and she worked as the associate director of communications in the George W. Bush administration, being responsible for producing key televised events like bill signings, according to her profile on the National Council for Adoption website.

-Prior to this, Spicer worked in television news, spending many years producing the evening news broadcast for an ABC affiliate in Washington, D.C.
-She was working this job when she married Sean on on November 13th, 2004 at the St. Alban’s Episcopal Church in Washington, D.C.
+Prior to this, Rebecca worked in television news, spending many years producing the evening broadcast for an ABC affiliate in Washington, D.C.
+She was working this job when she married Sean Spicer on November 13th, 2004 at the St. Alban’s Episcopal Church in Washington, D.C.
 Her other TV jobs have included positions at KTRK in Houston, WTNH in New Haven, WVTM in Birmingham, and CNN in Atlanta.

 3. He Was a Free Trade Advocate in the Bush Administration

-In fact, Spicer worked in the George W. Bush administration from 2006 to 2008, with his formal title being Assistant United States Trade Representative for Media and Public Affairs.
-Essentially, Spicer was responsible for being Bush’s communicator on issues related to trade, often speaking to international media outlets on behalf of the president.
-Spicer logged 440,000 miles during his time in this position, according to GOP.com.
+This is not Sean Spicer’s first time working in the White House.
+In fact, Spicer worked in the George W. Bush administration from 2006 to 2008, with his formal title being assistant United States trade representative for media and public affairs.
+Essentially, Spicer was responsible for being President Bush’s communicator on issues related to trade, often speaking to international media on behalf of the president.
+Spicer logged 440,000 miles during his time at the White House, according to GOP.com.

-During this time, Spicer was an advocate for free trade, which is at odds with President-Elect Trump’s position on the issue today.
+While he was working under President Bush, Spicer was an advocate for free trade, which is at odds with President Trump’s position on the issue today.
+On January 23rd, President Trump withdrew the United States from the The Trans-Pacific Partnership.

 In an interview with The Washington Post, Spicer acknowledged the contradiction there but compared his situation to a lawyer who has to defend a criminal, implying that he still disagrees with Trump when it comes to trade policy.